squid-cache/squid-cache.github.io/Foundation/Meetings.rst

  1. Agenda bashing.
  1. Last meeting minutes approval.
  1. Review of action points from last meeting.
+ 1. Sysadmin pilot status.
+ 1. Sponsorship program:
+  a. public acknowledgements
+  a. significant contributions other than cash or code
+  a. contribution style (accumulated or individual tansaction)
+ 1. IRCache proposal v2.
  1. Next meeting scheduling.
  1. Open floor:

- * Sponsorship program:
-  * public acknowledgements
-  * significant contributions other than cash or code
-  * contribution style (accumulated or individual tansaction)

 ==== Agenda of Last Meeting ====